How to Maximize ROI on Your Facebook & Twitter Campaigns

 • Clicks peak on Mondays.

 But it doesn’t end there.
 This is just a base template for you to start working on.
-Remember that the trends of social media are rapidly evolving.
+Remember that the trends of social media tools are rapidly evolving.
 With mobile devices in tow, people spend more time on Twitter and Facebook in the dead zones too (after 4pm, after 8pm etc.)

 3. Engagement